millengustavo/ml-books/hands-on-ml/notes.md

 > Self-supervised learning is when you automatically generate the labels from the data itself, then you train a model on the resulting “labeled” dataset using supervised learning techniques.
 Since this approach requires no human labeling whatsoever, it is best classified as a form of unsupervised learning

 ### Faster Optimizers
+Ways to speed up training:
+- initialization strategy for the weights
+- activation function
+- batch normalization
+- reusing parts of a pretrained network
+- faster optimizers than regular gradient descent

+#### Momentum Optimization
+- with momentum the system may oscillate before stabilizing -> it's good to have a bit of friction in the system
+- momentum value = 0.9 -> usually works well in practice

+#### Nesterov Accelerated Gradient (NAG)
+- NAG ends up being significantly faster than regular momentum optimization
+- less oscillations and converges faster
+- nesterov=True

+#### AdaGrad
+- *adaptive learning rate*
+- efficient for simpler tasks such as Linear Regression
+- should NOT be used to train DNNs

+#### RMSProp
+- better than AdaGrad on more complex problems

+#### Adam and Nadam Optimization
+- Adam: *adaptive moment estimation*
+- requires less tuning of the learning rate

+Variations:

+- AdaMax: can be more stable than Adam in some datasets, try if experiencing problems with Adam
+- Nadam: Adam + Nesterov -> often converge slightly faster than Adam

+The optimizers discussed rely on *First-order partial derivatives (Jacobians)*.
+Second-order partial derivatives (Hessians) exists in literature, but are just too slow to compute (when they fit in memory!)

+> **Training Sparse Models**: to achieve fast model at runtime with less memory.
+Get rid of tiny weights.
+Apply strong L1 regularization during training.
+If still insufficient -> Tensorflow Model Optimization Toolkit (TF-MOT)

+### Learning Rate Scheduling
+Learning schedules -> vary the lr during training
+- Power scheduling: lr drops at each step; first drops quickly, then more and more slowly
+- **Exponential scheduling**: slashs the lr by a factor of 10 every s steps
+- Piecewise constant scheduling: requires fiddling with the sequence of steps
+- **Performance scheduling**: measure validation error, reduce the lr when the error stops dropping
+- **1cycle scheduling**: increases then decreases and plays with momentum -> paper showing speed up in training and better performance in fewer epochs

+### Avoiding Overfitting Through Regularization